Get Your New Small Business Noticed With These 13 Marketing Tips

-- Apps such as Grammarly and the Hemingway Editor can be useful when writing blogs or content on your website.
-These will help you write more succinctly and catch grammatical errors.
-Grammarly has a free version and a premium version that includes features such as a plagiarism detector, vocabulary enhancement and genre-specific writing-style suggestions.
-The premium versions costs $29.95 per month (or a discounted rate of $139.95 when paid annually).
+- Apps such as Grammarly can be useful when writing blogs or content on your website.
+It can help you write more succinctly and catch grammatical errors.

 For example, if someone is searching for “wedding gown alterations,” the web page your ad sends users to must emphasize that your business specializes in wedding gown alterations.

-Include a button on your website that allows people to sign up for your email campaigns.
 A free version of MailChimp can help build your email list — it allows you to send up to 12,000 emails a month to up to 2,000 subscribers.
-The paid version allows you to send an unlimited number of emails to an unlimited number of subscribers.
-The cost of the membership increases based on the number of subscribers.
+The cheapest paid version, which starts at $13 a month, also comes with scheduling and tracking features.

 10. Craft an Elevator Pitch